core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 A client may use the option instead of the Uri-Path option if there is a suitable value that can express the requested path.

-Unless the client can be assured that the server supports it (e.g. because the specification describing the interaction mandates support for the option in the server) it SHOULD fall back to sending the path explicitly if it receives an error indicating that the option was not understood (otherwise, it would have limited interoperability).
-As it is permissible for a server contacted with a a Non-confirmable message over UDP to not respond at all, clients that use the option in Non-confirmable messages and expect to fall back need to exert extra caution to cover all indications.
-As a concequence,
-the option can not be used with multicast requests when fallback is expected.
+The option SHOULD only be sent when it is known that the server has support for the concrete value.
+This knowledge is typically not learned, but follows from other specifications mandating support for it.

+A client can also send a value if it is merely likely that the server supports it.
+(The decision threshold varies by application, but generally it's closer to 95% than a mere more-likely-than-not).
+This is called "tentative use".

+In that case, the client needs to reliably detect failure of the option, and to fall back to repeating the request with the Uri-Path spelled out, to operate reliably.

 There are four possible indications of the option not being supported:

-* A 4.02 Bad Option response.
+1. A 4.02 Bad Option response.
+2. A 5.02 Bad Gateway caused by a proxy that received a RST or lack of response.
-* A RST caused by handling of a Non-confirmable message.
+3. A RST caused by handling of a Non-confirmable message.
-* Not receiving a response to a Non-confirmable message.
+4. Not receiving a response to a Non-confirmable message.
-* A 5.02 Bad Gateway caused by a proxy that received a RST or lack of response.

 [^ref52]